MPhillips55/Capstone_Project_2_League_of_Legends/EDA/README.md

 # Capstone Project 2 - League of Legends
 # Data Wrangling and EDA

+### Lol Professional Games EDA
+This notebook contains the EDA for the dataset.

 ### Final Data Configuration and Descriptions
 This notebook contains an overview of the data after data wrangling was completed.